Atlas-Lumi/TLD_StoryModeCollectibles/README.md

 # ![image](https://user-images.githubusercontent.com/102776369/162088567-3a22ec1d-741d-450a-af83-cb9377bd7980.png)

+# Update 2.0
+Removed the necklace, fuse and gold nugget.

 # What items are added?
 Everything shown in the screenshot, plus a few more.
 Almost all story mode items have been included, except for keys and notes.
 Even currently unimplemented items such as the Fireaxe and Shovel have been added.